MariusBrummer/frontend/README.md

 ## Reporting

-After a test run an HTML report will be generated in the cypress/reports directory.
+After a test run an HTML report will be generated in the cypress/reports/mochareports directory.
 The report includes information about the test results, and screenshots if there are any failures.

+A video recording of the test run will be saved in the cypress/videos directory.